yrzgithub/Repair-Brain/README.txt

     * Forgetting denies us from breaking the addiction cycle and it continues.

-How this app helps?
+How does this app help?

-    * The app regularly tracks wheather your are free or addicted.
+    * The app regularly tracks whether you are free or addicted.
-    * It calculates how long your are free or how long you didn't repeat the behaviour.
+    * It calculates how long you are free or how long you didn't repeat the behaviour.
     * Once you relapsed, The time starts from 0.
     * Positive effects, Side effects and Steps to overcome compulsions can be noted.
     * They can be edited in the same app.